 Content Marketing – Quality vs. Quantity

 Let’s face it – there are days when the creative well is dry and you would rather go to the dentist than write some fresh content for social media or your website.
 After all, if you can’t create outstanding content, why do it at all?
-You may be tempted to chuck the whole thing and back to doing something more fun – like filling out expense reports.
+You may be tempted to chuck the whole thing and go back to doing something more fun – like filling out expense reports (just kidding on this one!).

-I promise that you will be rewarded by your decision to stay the course and persevere with content marketing, but it will require a switch in mindset.
-There are some principles you must adhere to and a few “nice to haves” that you can improve on as you go along.
+I promise that you will be rewarded by your decision to stay the course and persevere with content marketing, but it may require a switch in mindset.
+There are some principles you must adhere to (non-negotiables) and a few “nice to haves” (negotiables) that you can improve on as you go along.

 - Although difficult to eliminate, keep the typos and grammatical errors to a minimum.
 People tend to get sloppy when they write for social media, but readers do notice.
-And when you show poor attention to detail, people tend to project that to a general impression about your competence.
+And when you show poor attention to detail, people tend to project that and form a general impression about your competence.

 - Establish a minimum acceptable output for your online content marketing efforts.
 The key word in the term fresh content is “fresh.”
 Create a steady stream of fresh new content.
 Remember that a stream doesn’t have to be a torrent — even a trickle will do, if it is new and interesting.
 But do keep it flowing, no matter what.